-The program offers a method for vein centers to voluntarily document a commitment to quality patient care related to the performance and management of venous disorders.
+The program offers a method for vein centers to voluntarily document a commitment to quality patient care related to the performance and management of varicose veins and other venous disorders.
 During the accreditation process, applicant vein centers must submit documentation on every aspect of their daily operations.
-Applications submitted are reviewed by a panel of experts and accreditation is granted only to those facilities that are found to be providing quality patient care, in compliance with the IAC Vein Center Standards.
+Applications submitted are reviewed by a panel of vein experts and accreditation is granted only to those vein centers that are found to be providing quality patient care, in compliance with the IAC Vein Center Standards.

-The program is widely respected within the medical community, as illustrated by the support of multiple national medical societies related to superficial venous disorders who each serve as sponsoring organizations.
+The program is widely respected within the medical community, as illustrated by the support of multiple national medical societies related to superficial venous disorders (varicose veins) who each serve as sponsoring organizations.